 Note: As per SC the HC of Madras did not consider the 2 reports of the Returning Officer were not considered while passing the order.

 The SC asked HC to examine the issue in 4 months.
-The SC order came on plea against the HC order to Commission to register a criminal case.
+The SC order came on

-The HC held that jayalalithaas declaration in 3rd and 4th constituencies (Bhuvanagiri and Pudukottai) that she has not been nominated from more than 2 segments was false to her own knowledge and amounts to violation of section 33 (7) (b) of the RPA as per which a candidate cannot contest from more than 2 constituencies.
+The HC held that Jayalalithaa’s declaration in 3rd and 4th constituencies (Bhuvanagiri and Pudukottai) that she has not been nominated from more than 2 segments was false to her own knowledge and amounts to a violation of section 33 (7) (b) of the RPA as per which a candidate cannot contest from more than 2 constituencies.

-Article 33: The Parliament is empowered to abrogate the fundamental rights of the members of armed forces, Para-military forces, police forces, intelligence agencies and other related agencies.
+Article 33: The Parliament is empowered to abrogate the fundamental rights of the members of armed forces, Para-military forces, police forces, intelligence agencies, and other related agencies.

 Note: The law made by the Parliament under Article 33 cannot be challenged in the court of law

-Article 34: This provides for the restriction of the fundamental rights while martial law is in force in any area within the territory of the country.
+Article 34: This provides for the restriction of fundamental rights while martial law is in force in any area within the territory of the country.

-Article 35: The Parliament makes laws to give effect to certain specified fundamental rights shall vest only in Parliament and not in the state legislature.
+Article 35: The Parliament makes laws to give effect to certain specified fundamental rights that shall vest only in Parliament and not in the state legislature.